jsalegre/Prediction-KNN/README.md

 # Prediction-KNN
-KNN for desease prediction based
+KNN for binary classification.

-Example of how to develop and optimize a KNN model for classifying patients.
+Example of how to develop and optimize a KNN model for classifying purposes.

 The script peforms a GridSearchCV to find the best K-Neighbors for a specific K-fold.